dunja-v/gesture-recognition/README.md

 Recognizing gestures drawn with a mouse or a graphic tablet using a neural network trained with the Backpropagation algorithm.

+It includes a full implementation of an artificial neural network with one hidden layer and the Backpropagation training algorithm.

 Project contains 40 learning exaples along with an application used for collecting the data.
 All exaples were drawn by a single prerson using a graphic tablet and represent one of the following greek letters: alpha, beta, gamma or epsilon.